geodeepak/Seismolive/Doing-a-new-ObsPy-release.md

 When everybody is happy about the release candidate, do an sdist zipball with the final release version (e.g. `1.1.0`) and distribute all packaged binaries across all channels (pypi, Anaconda cloud, Debian/Ubuntu apt repo, ...).

 **TODO: Add more detailed info on all the package distribution channels..**

+**TODO: Add info on how to create the MaxiConda Anaconda+Obspy+Jupyter+... installers via https://github.com/obspy/anaconda-installers**